-The department of Education and Communities also fund additional need children through the Pre-school Disability Support Program.
-Our Aboriginal programme is funded by the Department of the Prime Minister and Cabinet, through the Indigenous Advancement Strategy.
+The department of Education and Communities also fund additional need children through the Preschool Disability Support Program.
+Our Aboriginal programme is funded by the Department of the Prime Minister and Cabinet, through the National Indigenous Australians Agency (NIAA).

 The current premises were erected in 1957, following dedication of crown land as a ‘day nursery’ in 1956.
-The pre-school has changed considerably over the years, culminating in extension of the premises in 2010.
-Over recent years the growth of the pre-school has been the result of actively pursuing increased Aboriginal participation.
+The preschool has changed considerably over the years, culminating in extension of the premises in 2010.
+Over recent years the growth of the preschool has been the result of actively pursuing increased Aboriginal participation.
 Due to this, 2017 saw the development of a large modern outdoor playground specifically designed around the needs of the children, including a sensory pathway, bike track, dedicated story time area paying tribute to our Aboriginal heritage, mud kitchen, chicken coop and modern equipment offering outside play full of adventure and imagination.

 Facts and Figures

-The pre-school programme operates Monday – Friday, between 8.30am and 4pm, during school term.
+- The preschool programme operates Monday – Friday, between 8.30am and 4pm, during school term.
 We are closed Public Holidays and School holidays.

-The centre is licensed for 50 children per day.
+- The centre is licensed for 50 children per day.
 There are 2 rooms, one licensed for 30 children and one licensed for 20 children.
-The total number of children attending during the week is 110.

-The pre-school strives to follow environmentally friendly practises and leads by example to ensure the children are aware of ways everyone can help protect our environment for generations to come.
-Some of our eco-friendly practises include:
+The preschool strives to follow environmentally friendly practices and leads by example to ensure the children are aware of ways everyone can help protect our environment for generations to come.
+Some of our eco-friendly practices include:

-Teaching the children to recycle as an integral part of the programme, for example feeding food waste to the chickens, putting it into the worm farm and using it on the vegetable garden.
+- Teaching the children to recycle as an integral part of the program, for example feeding food waste to the chickens, putting it into the worm farm and using it on the vegetable garden.